Celebrex

 Check with your doctor or pharmacist if you:

-• have heart failure or have a history of heart problems
+• high blood pressure, heart failure or have a history of heart problems

 • high cholesterol levels